maxim1um/Rendering/README.md

 The Exercises folder is a series of exercises for training.

-The CS7055 folder is a bunch of course work of the course.
+The CS7055 folder is a bunch of coursework of the course.